How to write a business plan for a craft beer bar?

 The financial plan section is where we will include the financial forecast we discussed earlier in this guide.

-Now that you have a clear idea of what goes into a beer bar business plan, let's look at some of the tools you can use to create yours efficiently.
+Now that you have a clear idea of what goes into a craft beer bar business plan, let's look at some of the tools you can use to create yours efficiently.

 - Using specialized business planning software,